 Anticlimax Boss: David is just as vulnerable to a glass bottle to the face as anyone else.
 Knowing this changes the fight from a murderous game of cat and mouse to "throw a bottle then run up and stab him".
 This is only the case on the "Easy" difficulty though, there aren't any bottles lying around on the other difficulties.

 Tess.
 She is either seen as demanding, abrasive, and rude, or she is seen as a badass, selfless, and a worthy companion.
 Possibly indicative of the Double Standard regarding acceptable levels of hardass-ness in women and men going on here, as she's basically a female version of Joel.

 Breather Level: After the sheer amount of hell that happens towards the end of the Summer chapter, the Fall chapter is much easier, with the majority spent inside an empty university filled with supplies.
 It'll prepare you for when things go south in Winter.

-This is only made worse by the fact that the ending is intensely vague about Ellie's choice in the matter.
+Over Joel's choice in the end, as mentioned above.
+It's only made worse by the fact that the ending is intensely vague about Ellie's choice in the matter.
 Interviews with Word of God seem to indicate that it was her choice, accepting her death as part of the cure but the game gives little reason to believe this is the case.

 The confirmation that a movie adaptation is in the making has naturally led to alot of this.
 Is it a terrible idea considering how game-to-movie adaptations usually fare, or is The Last Of Us the perfect story for a movie, meaning it'll likely be an exception?
 Even to the sceptic crowd however, the fact that Neil Druckmann will direct the movie offers some comfort, rather than it being left in the hands of a random Hollywood writer.